bifurcationkit/BifurcationKit.jl/docs/src/plotting.md

 - `vars = nothing`: see below
 - `linewidthstable`: set the linewidth for the stable part of the branch
 - `linewidthunstable`: set the linewidth for the unstable part of the branch
+- `applytoY = identity` apply transformation `applytoY` to y-axis

 If you have severals branches `br1, br2`, you can plot them in the same figure by doing

 ```
 plot(br1, br2)
 ```

 in place of

 ```
 plot(br1)